NicoV7/ai-task-manager/DEPLOYMENT_GUIDE.md

    chmod +x frontend/build.sh
    ```

-3. Commit and push changes to GitHub:
+3. Commit and push your changes:
    ```bash
    git add .
    git commit -m "Add Render deployment configuration" git push origin main
    ```

-### Step 2: Deploy Using Blueprint
+### Deploy Using the Blueprint

-1. **Login to Render**: Go to [render.com](https://render.com) and sign in
+1. **Sign in to Render**: Go to [render.com](https://render.com) and log into your account

-2. **Create New Blueprint**:
+2. **Create a new blueprint**:
    - Click "New +"
    - Select "Blueprint"
-   - Connect your GitHub account if not already connected
+   - Connect your GitHub account if you haven't already
-   - Select your repository
+   - Choose your repository
-   - Render will automatically detect the `render.yaml` file
+   - Render will find the `render.yaml` file automatically

-3. **Configure Environment Variables**:
-   - **CLAUDE_API_KEY**: Your Anthropic Claude API key (required)
+3. **Set up your environment variables**:
+   - Add your **CLAUDE_API_KEY** (this is required for AI features)
-   - Update service names in the blueprint if needed
+   - Adjust service names in the blueprint if needed

-4. **Deploy**: Click "Apply" to start the deployment

-### Step 3: Post-Deployment Configuration
+4. **Start the deployment**: Click "Apply" and Render will create all your services

+### After Deployment

+Once your services are deployed, you'll need to update a few settings with the actual URLs:

-1. **Update URLs**: After deployment, update these environment variables with your actual Render URLs:
+1. **Update service URLs**: In your Render dashboard, update these environment variables with your actual service URLs:
    - Frontend service: `REACT_APP_API_URL=https://your-backend-service.onrender.com`
    - Backend service: `ALLOWED_HOSTS=your-backend-service.onrender.com`
    - Backend service: `CORS_ALLOWED_ORIGINS=https://your-frontend-service.onrender.com`

-2. **Test the deployment**: Visit your frontend URL and verify everything works
+2. **Test your application**: Visit your frontend URL and make sure everything works as expected

 ---